sidpalas/devops-directive-website/content/posts/2021/04/tiny-container-image/index.md

 ## ASM for the Win!

 An image less than 10MB, written in a language like Go is plenty small for almost any circumstance... but we can go smaller!
-Github user [nemasu](https://github.com/nemasu) fully functional http server written in assembly on github named [assmttpd](https://github.com/nemasu/asmttpd).
+Github user [nemasu](https://github.com/nemasu) fully functional HTTP server written in assembly on GitHub named [assmttpd](https://github.com/nemasu/asmttpd).

 All that was required to containerize it was to install a few build dependencies into the ubuntu base image before running the provided `make release` recipe: